ECF Online Blitz and Rapid Grand Prix Series 2021

-The Caplin British Online Championships is scheduled for two weeks from 18th December 2020 to 3rd January 2021 with more details and entry form here:
+The Caplin British Online Championships took place over two and a half weeks from 18th December 2020 to 3rd January 2021 with more details and results here:

 Caplin British Online